Sumitbhoyar/sumitbhoyar.github.io/mvn/maven.md

 1) choose or write the assembly descriptor files to use like dev-assembly.xml, prod-assembly.xml, etc
 2) configure the Assembly Plugin in your project’s pom.xml, and include the above descriptor files
 3) run “mvn assembly:single” on your project.

+### What are the phases of a Maven Build Lifecycle?
+**validate** − validate the project is correct and all necessary information is available.

+**compile** − compile the source code of the project.

+**test** − test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed

+**package** − take the compiled code and package it in its distributable format, such as a JAR.

+**integration-test** − process and deploy the package if necessary into an environment where integration tests can be run.

+**verify** − run any checks to verify the package is valid and meets quality criteria.

+**install** − install the package into the local repository, for use as a dependency in other projects locally.

+**deploy** − done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.

+### What is Build Profile?
+A Build profile is a set of configuration values which can be used to set or override default values of Maven build.
+Using a build profile, you can customize build for different environments such as Production v/s Development environments, To give portability to projects ( e.g. windows, linux etc).

+### What is local repository?
+Maven local repository is a folder location on your machine.
+It gets created when you run any maven command for the first time.
+Maven local repository keeps your project's all dependencies (library jars, plugin jars etc).

+### What is Central Repository?
+It is repository provided by Maven community.
+It contains a large number of commonly used libraries.

+### What is Remote Repository?
+Sometimes, Maven does not find a mentioned dependency in central repository as well then it stops the build process and output error message to console.
+To prevent such situation, Maven provides concept of Remote Repository which is developer's own custom repository containing required libraries or other project jars.

+### What is transitive dependency in Maven?
+Transitive dependency means to avoid needing to discover and specify the libraries that your own dependencies require, and including them automatically.

+### What is the use of optional dependency?
+Any transitive dependency can be marked as optional using "optional" element.
+As example, A depends upon B and B depends upon C. Now B marked C as optional.
+Then A will not use C.

+### What is difference between Apache Ant and Maven?
+Ant is simply a toolbox whereas Maven is about the application of patterns in order to achieve an infrastructure which displays the characteristics of visibility, reusability, maintainability, and comprehensibility.
+It is wrong to consider Maven as a build tool and just a replacement for Ant.